How to Simulate Mobile Devices with Device Mode in Chrome

 Chrome’s mobile browser emulator is useful and powerful, but it’s no substitute for interacting with your website or app on a real device to evaluate the full user experience.

 You should also be aware that no device emulator is perfect.
-For example, Chrome shows a representation of the page on an iPhone or iPad but will not attempt to simulate the standards support or quirks of Safari.
+For example, Chrome shows a representation of the page on an iPhone or iPad but will not attempt to simulate the standards support or Safari quirks.

 That said, for quick and dirty mobile testing, Chrome’s device emulation is excellent.
-It’s far easier than switching between real smart phone and tablet devices and you’ll have all the developer tools at your disposal.
-It will save hours of effort.
+It’s far easier than switching between real smart phones, and you’ll have all the developer tools at your disposal.
+It saves hours of effort.